-\$6,000 each to install.
+Project Costs The 2016 Feasibility Study (SBCWA, 2016) recommended installing two or three AHOGS units for ground-based seeding.
+Each AHOGS unit would cost \$30,000 to build and test, and between \$4,000 and \$6,000 each to install.
 Annual maintenance was estimated at \$10,000 each.
 There would be minimal costs associated with initiating aerial seeding for the Basin because it would be implemented as part of the existing precipitation enhancement efforts in the region.
 Operational costs for aerial seeding would include flight costs (\$550 per hour in 2016), and the cost of the seeding flares.
 Seeding flares in 2016 cost \$90 apiece, and up to 50 flares used aerially and approximately 25 flares per AHOGS site in the fourmonth project period.
 Annual set-up, take-down, and reporting costs for this project are estimated at \$15,000 for a combined ground-based and aerial seeding effort for the Basin, as well as personnel costs of \$5,000 per month.
 The 2015 Feasibility Study estimated that ground-based seeding would cost \$45,500 to \$67,500 for four months, and aerial seeding would cost \$37,750 for four months, assuming that aircraft costs are funded by the existing program.
 Total costs are expected to be between \$20 and \$30 per AF of water under this project, though exact costs would depend on the success of the program in a given year, and market conditions for project materials and aircraft time.

-Cloud seeding as a concept has existed for decades, and target nucleation of supercooled water droplets that exist in clouds.
+Technical Justification Cloud seeding as a concept has existed for decades, and target nucleation of supercooled water droplets that exist in clouds.
 Supercooled water is water that has been cooled below freezing temperatures (0 degrees Celsius or 32 degrees Fahrenheit), but remains in liquid form, rather than frozen.
 Supercooled water above -39 degrees Celsius must encounter an impurity to freeze, referred to as freezing nuclei.
 In the 1940s, particles of silver iodide were discovered to be able to cause freezing of supercooled water droplets in clouds.
 Silver iodide is the most common freezing nuclei used for cloud seeding in which silver iodide is injected into clouds to promote precipitation.
 A research program in Santa Barbara County on cloud seeding was conducted in the 1960-70s in which silver iodide was released into "convective bands" as random "seeded" or "non-seeded" (no iodide) convective bands, and resulting precipitation measured by a large network of precipitation gauges.
-This studied evaluated both ground-based seeding and seeding by aircraft.
+This study evaluated both ground-based seeding and seeding by aircraft.
 Both methods found seeding resulted in a large area of increased precipitation.
 Additional studies in other regions in the 1990s found that additional precipitation from cloud seeding was a result of the increased duration of the precipitation event, rather than an increase in intensity.
-Cloud seeding has been conducted most winters since 1981 in portions of Santa Barbara and San Luis Obispo counties, which have had an estimated benefit of 9 to 21 percent increase in precipitation.
+Cloud seeding has been conducted most winters since 1981 in portions of Santa Barbara County, which have had an estimated benefit of 9 to 21 percent increase in precipitation.
 The 2016 Feasibly Study for precipitation enhancement in the Upper Cuyama River Basin estimated a potential 5 to 15 percent increase in rainfall if a seeding project was implemented (SBCWA, 2016).